openelections/openelections-data-tests/README.md

 ## Usage
 ```
-usage: run_tests.py [-h] [--log-file LOG_FILE] [--max-console-lines MAX_CONSOLE_LINES] test root_path
+usage: run_tests.py [-h] [--log-file LOG_FILE] test root_path

 positional arguments:
   test                 the data test to run
   root_path            the absolute path to the repository containing files to test

 optional arguments:
   -h, --help           show this help message and exit
   --log-file LOG_FILE  the absolute path to a file that the full failure messages will be written to
-  --max-console-lines MAX_CONSOLE_LINES
-                        the maximum number of lines of a failure message to print to the console
 ```

 The data are expected to be contained in CSV files that reside under